vsheoran/CS193_Fall18_Lab2/Lab2/README.md

     Write the answer under the Task 6 block.

-Here is how the folder structure should look at the end of this lab.
+Here is how the folder structure should look at the end of all tasks.

     cs193lab2/
         ├── purdue buildings/